 What To Pack

 Be prepared for colder weather at night and pack accordingly.
 You should also be prepared for a heat wave!
 You just never know what you’re going to get at Disneyland in November.
 Pack layers so that you are prepared for anything.
 I have information on my favorite shoes to wear to the park that might be helpful.
+Check out my printable packing list!

 You can find my full list of what I bring in my park bag here.
 You don’t want to be unprepared!
 I also buy lots of things on Amazon beforehand so I can save time and money.
 Disney will sell you anything you need, but it will cost more.
 You can find my Amazon list here.